Mahmoud-SaadEl-Din/-PAPER-Comparitive_study_YOLO5-8_Pedestrain_detection/README.md

   - **Importance**: Analyzing performance across different confidence thresholds helps to understand how model predictions vary with confidence levels.
 This is crucial for fine-tuning models to optimize performance based on the desired balance between precision and recall, especially in applications where the cost of false positives and false negatives differs.

 ## 🏆 Results and Discussion
-In this section, we show the results of the evaluation metrics after finetuning the models. the following figure shows the **Average precision AP@0.5:0.05:0.9 with different confidence threshold**:
+⭐In this section, we show the results of the evaluation metrics after finetuning the models. the following figure shows the **Average precision AP@0.5:0.05:0.9 with different confidence threshold**:
 ![AP](images/Yolo58_AP.jpg)

-The following figure shows the results on the **AP@0.5 with different confidence threshold**:
+⭐The following figure shows the results on the **AP@0.5 with different confidence threshold**:
 ![AP](images/Yolo58_AP50.jpg)

-The following figure shows the results on the **AP@0.75 with different confidence threshold**:
+⭐The following figure shows the results on the **AP@0.75 with different confidence threshold**:
 ![AP](images/Y58AP75.jpg)

-- ** 🔍  Discussion**:
+- ** 🔍⭐  Discussion**:
   - Comparing all the figures above, **we can notice confidence drawback in all the models**.
 Figures shows acceptable AP when the confidence threshold = 0.1 And when increasing the confidence threshold the AP decrease dramatically.
   - **for AP@50 and AP@75**, Comparing each version with it self on those different IoU threshould.
 We can notice that, on AP@50 values are much higher than AP@75. meaning that objects are detected but the overlap between GT and pred is less that 0.75 but above 0.5. **Which led to localization ability of those models needs futher improvement.**